“Crossing a higher rubicon

 “I’m so used to being where people look so young,” she said over her shoulder, morning fresh from ablutions in the center’s convenience, fully reassembled and realigned.
 “Here, even the teenyboppers look like cretins.
 Must be the sacred underwear, and those loopy drop-rim eyeglasses that they wear.”

-“This whole scene is so pretentious, and with the proselytizing—not even the true biblical faith, don’t you think?”
+“This whole scene is so pompous, and with the proselytizing—not even the true biblical faith, don’t you think?”

 “Me?
-I couldn’t (even) say.
+What do I know?
 Religion doesn’t do much for me nowadays,” I dodged.

-“Hmph can’t see the forest for the family trees, plus they have this nasty habit of proxy baptizing Holocaust victims.
+“Hmph, plus they have this nasty habit of proxy baptizing Holocaust victims.
 But catch this…” Sydney began reading from a reprint as we headed for the Church-owned State Street Garage. “’Men are that they might have joy.’
 You know what that means: women, plenty of them.
-This Smith guy said God himself told him to do harems…and it still goes on around here and Colorado City to this day with all these plain ugly jack Mormons.
+This Smith guy said God himself told him to do harems…and it still goes on around here to this day with all these plain ugly jack Mormons.
 No wonder they call themselves, ‘More, man’.
 The whole Utah scene’s so incredibly racist and sexist.”

 “Damn, my car better be ready…”